Single Vector

 [1] 2 4

-Data frames are two-dimensional like matrix and are the standard way to store data.
-They are similar to Excel spreadsheets.
-What makes them different from matrix is their ability to store different data types.
-To create a data frame, use the data.frame()
+Data frames are two-dimensional like matrix and are one of the most common way to store data.
+They are similar to Excel spreadsheets in how they look.
+What makes data frames different from matrix is their ability to store different data types.
+To create a data frame, we use the data.frame()

 )